Lurker00/DX200-firmware/tools/README.md

 With iBasso DX200 in full Android mode, MangoPlayer passes both tests.
 Other players (tried USB Audio Player PRO, HibyMusic, Neutron Music Player) pass only 16/44.1 test, which means that Android sound path is locked to 44.1kHz sampling rate.
 With [USB Audio](https://github.com/Lurker00/DX200-USB-Audio-Release/blob/master/README.md) software, all three players pass both tests.

-**Edit:** The latest release of Neutron Music, with support of DX200 extension in its Generic Driver, passes all the tests!
+**Edit:** The latest releases of Neutron Music and UAPP pass all the tests!

 ## DSD64 in DoP